Information:

 The donor can decide a specific time when a GPA will end.
 Or it may end if either the donor or attorney lose mental capacity.
 This means it will end if they become unable to make decisions.

-If there is no suitable replacement attorney, an LPA may also end if the attorney:
+They may also end if the attorney:

 • is responsible for managing money but becomes bankrupt or subject to a Debt Relief Order